Find Grad Schools

 Other Labor Relations Specialist Job Titles

 In 2016, there was an estimated number of 81,100 jobs in the United States for Labor Relations Specialist.
 There is little to no growth in job opportunities for Labor Relations Specialist.
-There will be an estimated 6,800 positions for Labor Relations Specialist per year.
+The BLS estimates 6,800 yearly job openings in this field.

 undefined